FredHutch/scrnaseq-workflows/README.md

 * Convert workflow A to Slurm, document the steps
 * Convert workflow A to Snakemake, document the steps
-* Convert workflow A to Cromwell, document the steps
 * Convert workflow A to Nextflow, document the steps

 * Convert workflow B to Slurm, document the steps
 * Convert workflow B to Snakemake, document the steps
-* Convert workflow B to Cromwell, document the steps
 * Convert workflow B to Nextflow, document the steps

 * Evaluate everything - *use matrix prioritization for scoring?*